5-7 October 2021

 Why should I submit an abstract?

-The RCSLT Conference is an unrivalled opportunity to share your work and contribute directly to the future of your profession.
+The RCSLT Conference is an unrivaled opportunity to share your work and contribute directly to the future of your profession.
 Presenting is a great way to disseminate new evidence and innovation directly to SLTs.
 What better way is there to make sure your work has an impact?

 Writing and submitting abstracts is a valuable CPD activity.
 And going on to present at a conference looks great on your CV.